RuokaiYin/SATA_Sim/README.md

 Please contact me (ruokai.yin@yale.edu) if you are interested in contributing to this project!

 ## TODO:

-The current code is a preliminary version.
-The current codes can support the estimation of forward computation energy.
+A more detailed READMe file will be added for using the new version of SATA_Sim.

 The estimation of backward and weight update computation will be added. :white_check_mark:

-The estimation of memory acess energy of forward, backward, and weight update stages will be added. :white_check_mark:
+The estimation of memory access energy of forward, backward, and weight update stages will be added. :white_check_mark:

-The instructions of using the codes will be added. :white_check_mark:
+The instructions for using the codes will be added. :white_check_mark:

 Supporting the configurable bitwidth for internal fwd datapaths. :white_check_mark:

 Supporting the configurable bitwidth for internal bwd & wup datapaths.

-Supporting the other dataflow mappings other than the one used in SATA.
+Supporting the other dataflow mappings other than the one used in SATA. :white_check_mark:

-Supporting the estimation mode that considers the leak energy.
+Supporting the estimation mode that considers the leak energy. :white_check_mark: